andreysakhno/street-fighter/README.md

-# STREET FIGHT - A GAME, DEVELOPED IN JAVASCRIPT
+# STREET FIGHTER - A GAME, DEVELOPED IN JAVASCRIPT

-"Street Fight" - a game in which the player chooses two fighters, who in turn fight, slapping each other with their hands, feet, and head.
+"Street Fighter" - a fighting game where players battle each other using unique characters and moves.
 Whoever runs out of lives first - loses.

 - [DEMO](https://andreysakhno.github.io/street-fighter/)